 Many governmental agencies, such as many US Embassies throughout the world, public high schools, and libraries, have already referenced the resource as a go-to site for people looking to further their education.

 In the course of co-operations with partner universities from Latin America and contact with participants of summer schools in Germany and in Latin America, a strong need for a Master’s degree in Occupational Safety and Health in Latin America had been identified.

 The first announcement of the congress (PDF file) you will find here, the congress website here.

-To read the report (featuring the program, all presentations and a picture gallery), please click here.
+To read the documentation (featuring the program, a comprehensive report, all presentations, and a picture gallery), please click here.

 The MEET proposal is the eighth officially registered European Citizens’ Initiative.
 It calls for the creation of an Education platform to stimulate debate on how to improve schools and boost the European dimension of education in line with the EU’s 2020 strategy.

 Please click here to see the petition and to sign in (click "Support" at the bottom of the page) and here to see details of this initiative on the website of the European Commission.